karthikeyaparunandi/DDPG_D2C/D2C_Code/code/README.md

 - System identification
 - Closed-loop simulation and data analysis

-## .m file for the following function:
+## .m file for the following functions:
 - LQR feedback gain calculation

+## .py file for the following functions:
+- Plot generation
+- Data analysis

 ## Guide
 - All paths need to be pointed correctly.